-In order to non-dilutively address a Nasdaq listing compliance matter, on June 7, 2022, we entered into and closed an amendment to the Royalty Purchase Agreement (the Amendment to Royalty Purchase Agreement), pursuant to which we agreed to forego our right to receive 50% of incremental RUXIENCE royalty revenue after HCR received aggregate royalty payments totaling 190% of the Investment Amount plus Milestone Amounts to the extent paid by
+In order to non-dilutively address a Nasdaq listing compliance matter, on June 7, 2022, we entered into and closed an amendment to the Royalty Purchase Agreement (the Amendment to Royalty Purchase Agreement), pursuant to which we agreed to forego our right to receive 50% of incremental RUXIENCE royalty revenue after HCR received aggregate royalty payments totaling 190% of the Investment Amount plus Milestone Amounts to the extent paid by HCR.

-HCR.
 The Amendment to Royalty Purchase Agreement eliminated all of our continuing involvement with the cash generating activities related to the royalties and removed all restrictions related to HCR's rate of return and therefore was accounted for under ASC 610-20, Gains and Losses from Derecognition of Nonfinancial Assets and ASC 405-20, Liabilities - Extinguishment of Liabilities, resulting in recognition of \$37.2 million gain, which was the total balance of the liability related to the sale of royalties on the closing date.

 We received 2022 milestone payment of \$2.5 million on February 28, 2023.
-The proceed from 2022 milestone payment was recorded as other income in the consolidated statement of operations for the year ended December 31, 2022.
-The Amendment to Royalty Purchase Agreement continues to include the opportunity receive additional milestone payment of \$10 million based on achievement of sales milestones in 2023.
+The proceeds from the 2022 milestone payment were recorded as other income in the consolidated statement of operations for the year ended December 31, 2022.
+We do not expect to receive any further milestone payments pursuant to our royalty purchase agreement.